boredom1234/pr-review-bot-together/README.md

 ## Configuration

+The action can be configured with the following inputs:

+- `GITHUB_TOKEN`: Required.
+Used for GitHub API operations
+- `TOGETHER_API_KEY`: Required.
+Your Together AI API key
-- `TOGETHER_API_MODEL`: Choose your preferred Together AI model
+- `TOGETHER_API_MODEL`: Required.
+The Together AI model to use (default: 'meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo')
-- `exclude`: Comma-separated list of file patterns to exclude from review
+- `exclude`: Optional.
+Comma-separated list of glob patterns for files to exclude from review
-- Additional configuration options can be set in the workflow file

 ## Contributing